judus/minimal-framework/README.md

 {
     ...

-    // Inject what you want
+    // Inject what you want, instance is created through
+    // IOC::make() which injects any dependencies
     public function __construct(
         RequestInterface $request,
         ResponseInterface $response,